JasonSurendran/Satellite-Display/README.md

 ## Running

-1. Navigate to folder
-2. cd openmct
-3. npm install
+1. npm install
-4. npm start
+2. npm start
-5. Navigate to localhost:1234 on browser
+3. Navigate to localhost:1234 on browser